-The (ASS) warning lamp in the instrument cluster momentarily illuminates when the ignition is turned to the ON position.
+The ABS warning lamp in the instrument cluster momentarily illuminates when the ignition is turned on.
 If the light remains on after the vehicle is started, continues to flash or fails to illuminate, have the system serviced immediately.
-With the ABS light on, the anti-lock brake system is disabled and normal braking is still effective unless the brake warning light also remains illuminated.

 With the ABS light on, the anti-lock brake system is disabled and normal braking is still effective unless the brake warning light also remains illuminated with parking brake released.
 (If your brake warning lamp illuminates, have your vehicle serviced immediately.)